EMG-MU/WAPPAC_docs/docs/submission.md

 ## 3. 📋 Requirements File for External Packages

-If your controller uses **additional Python packages** beyond those bundled with WAPPAC simlation platform, you must specify them in a `requirements.txt` file.
+If your controller uses **additional Python packages** beyond those bundled with WAPPAC simulation platform, you must specify them in a `requirements.txt` file.

 ```{important}